Sezela: Geography

 Sezela benefits from the long, favourable shorelines of the Indian Ocean.
-The fishing grounds are extremely good and the annual sardine run is enjoyed both by locals and visitors.
-Sezela's famous fishing grounds are : Dazingaan; Shad Cutting (a place where shad get stranded when tide goes out); Mamba Drain (from here locals frequently spot black mambas swimming in this channel); Mill Rock (these rocks are directly opposite the mill); Gornna Rock (ex local engineer's favourite fishing rock); Ruben Bay (a boy by the name Ruben drowned in this bay); "A" Frame (named after the A-shaped steel structure of the nearby railway siding); and Washing Rocks (which locals use to wash their clothes).
+The fishing grounds are rich in resources and the annual sardine run is enjoyed by both locals and visitors.
+Sezela's famous fishing grounds are: Dazingaan; Shad Cutting (a place where shad get stranded when tide goes out); Mamba Drain (from here locals frequently spot black mambas swimming in this channel); Mill Rock (these rocks are directly opposite the mill); Bowman Rocks (ex local engineer Donald Bowman's favourite fishing rock); Ruben Bay (a boy by the name Ruben drowned in this bay); "A" Frame (named after the A-shaped steel structure of the nearby railway siding); Manning Bay, Raja's Corner and Washing Rocks (which locals use to wash their clothes).

 Architecture

 Sezela Temple

 The original Temple was built during the early 1930s with brick walls and a metal roof.
 A wood and iron hall was built adjacent to the Temple.
 This hall was used for weddings, the showing of films, and other cultural functions.
-During the early 1940s this hall was used as an English Primary school.
+During the early 1940s, this hall was used as an English Primary school.
 The premises was also used by the Saiva Sithantha Sungam on Sunday mornings for their Sunday Services.

 During the year 1969, the Temple was demolished and relocated to its present site, Lot 70, Syringa Lane.
 The Temple observes all the festivals in accordance with the Tamil Panchangam.
 In the context of Murugan worship, the Thaipoosam Kavady Festival is observed annually.
 During the year 2015, approximately 35 Kavady-bearers offered the Kavady to Lord Murugan on the Main Thaipoosam Kavady Festival Day.